 Necessary decentralization, a feature of both executive government and the judicial branch in this State, extends also to the District and Magistrates Courts.
 More dramatically than with the Supreme Court, the District Court sits at 44 regional centres, and Magistrates Courts in 106.
-Consistently, of a State-wide profession exceeding 8,000 practitioners, almost one-fifth practise outside Brisbane.
-There are substantial local professions operating in six centres: Rockhampton, Mackay, Townsville, Cairns, the Gold Coast and Toowoomba, about 4,500 practitioners in total, more than 700 here at the Gold Coast.
+Consistently, of a State-wide profession exceeding 8,000 practitioners, there are substantial local professions operating in six centres: Rockhampton, Mackay, Townsville, Cairns, the Gold Coast and Toowoomba.